 Once the hot water cylinder is sufficiently insulated, lagging the hot water pipes too will reduce heat loss even further.

 Lagging your hot water pipes with foam insulation is usually a DIY job, but if they are very hard to access you might need help from a professional.
 You can insulate your pipes in a few easy steps:

-- Once you have the correct size of tubing simply fit it around the pipes - most tubing will even come with a slit down the side so it is easy to implement.
+Once you have the correct size of tubing simply fit it around the pipes - most tubing will even come with a slit down the side so it is easy to implement.

 If you have an inefficient boiler you could actually be losing a lot of heat as it is produced.
-A new efficient condensing boiler can reduce wastage by recycling the heat that would have been lost otherwise, saving you up to £305 a year.
-You can get free quotes from Gas Safe registered installers using our simple online form.
+A new efficient condensing boiler can reduce wastage by recycling the heat that would have been lost otherwise, saving you up to £365* a year.
+You can get free boiler quotes from Gas Safe registered installers using our simple online form.

 If you need your boiler replaced or have noticed something unusual about your central heating system, you’ll need to contact a heating engineer as soon as possible.

 Finding heating engineers available in your area can be challenging.
 It can take up hours of your time to research and contact and each heating engineer one by one.
 But don’t worry – our team at Boiler Guide can make this easy for you.